I love pancakes – flapjacks, crepes, call them what you like. I love them all.

 - 50g melted butter

-- low calorie spray/know of butter, for cooking
+- low calorie spray/knob of butter, for cooking

 - Melt the butter in the microwave/on the hob.
 Set aside.